Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Related Work

 \subsection{Autonomy and Control in Relationships}

-Past work on human relationships give insight into relational negotiations, especially around perceptions of autonomy and the exertion of control within human-AI relationships.
+Past work on human relationships provides insight into relational negotiations, especially around perceptions of agency and the exertion of control within human-AI relationships.
 Relationships require continuous effort in constructive communication, mutual compromise, and sustained commitment~\cite{canary1992relational} as well as accommodation for one's partner~\cite{rusbult1991accommodation}.
 Even small amounts of daily support lead to higher levels of well-being~\cite{berli_we_2021}.
 There are three primary social control strategies used by couples: supportive (e.g., encouragement), regulative (e.g., remind, express worry/frustration), and facilitative (e.g., model behaviour, offer to make changes) strategies~\cite{umberson1992gender,scholz_how_2021}.
-Prior work has examined how social control strategies are used in hetero and homosexual couples~\cite{lewis2004conceptualization,umberson_marriage_2018} and how gender impacts use strategies~\cite{umberson_marriage_2018,falbo1980power}.
-While some work argue that AI cannot use social control strategies within the relationship~\cite{smith2025can} meaning humans cannot be in a romantic partnership with AI, recent work on AI companionship~\cite{chan2025love,pataranutaporn2025my, qin2025ai, chen2025will} shows a rise in the perception of agency, hinting towards a perceptions that AI could be capable of negotiating boundaries and rules within the relationship.
+Prior work has examined how social control strategies are used in hetero and homosexual couples~\cite{lewis2004conceptualization,umberson_marriage_2018} and how gender impacts the use of strategies~\cite{umberson_marriage_2018,falbo1980power}.
+While some work argue that AI cannot use social control strategies within the relationship~\cite{smith2025can} meaning humans cannot be in a romantic partnership with AI, recent work on companionships and relationships with AI ~\cite{chan2025love,pataranutaporn2025my, qin2025ai, chen2025will, yun2026does, hwang2025ai, ma2026privacy} shows a rise in the perception of agency, hinting towards the perception that AI could be capable of negotiating boundaries and rules within the relationship.
 We expand on this literature by providing an account of how people use steering strategies in human-AI relationships and the associated parallels with human social control strategies.